junxit/us-congress-bills-116/metadata.md

 - 2019-10-23 — Introduced in House
 - 2019-10-23 — Introduced in House
 - 2019-10-23 — Referred to the House Committee on Foreign Affairs.
+- 2019-10-29 — Considered under suspension of the rules. (consideration: CR H8585-8587)
+- 2019-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4842.
+- 2019-10-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-10-29 — Mr. Phillips moved to suspend the rules and pass the bill, as amended.
+- 2019-10-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8585)
+- 2019-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8585)